-Think back in your life.
-The worst situations, the saddest time in your life, whom did you meet and what has arisen from it?
+Think back on your life.
+The worst situations, the saddest time in your life, whom did you meet, and what has arisen from it?
 When you feel yourself falling down that rabbit hole then try to be curious and aware.
 Whom will you meet?
 What solution will you find down there?
 What will you be given?
 For sure something profound will happen.
 There are no accidents in this perfectly organized universe!

 In Love and Light